-In order to provide accessible, prompt and fair methods for reporting, investigating and responding to complaints of Prohibited Conduct, the University has developed these procedures.
+In order to provide accessible, prompt and fair methods for reporting, investigating, and responding to complaints of Prohibited Conduct, the University has developed these Procedures.
 Throughout this process, both the Reporting Party and the Responding Party have the following rights:

-- · To a prompt, fair and thorough investigation; - To be treated with respect by University officials; - To have the choice to be accompanied by a support person, attorney or non-attorney advisor of choice throughout the process; - To be informed of available University and non-University resources and supports; - To participate or decline to participate in the process, with the knowledge and understanding that the University may proceed with the process, despite a decision to refrain from participating;
+- To a thorough, reliable, and impartial investigation via a prompt, fair, and equitable process; - To be treated with dignity, respect, and sensitivity by University officials during all phases of the process; - To have the choice to be accompanied by a licensed attorney, support person, or other advisor of choice at any hearing, meeting, or interview throughout the process; - To participate or decline to participate in the process, with the knowledge and understanding that the University may proceed with the process, despite a decision to refrain from participating; - Timely written notice of: - The reported violation(s) including the date, time, and location of the alleged violation(s), and the range of potential sanctions associated with the alleged violation(s); - The Parties rights and responsibilities under the Policy and of available University and non-University resources, supports, and options;

-- To have an equal opportunity to present relevant witnesses and evidence throughout the investigative and adjudicative process, and to have similar and timely access to information to be used during any process; and - To receive notification in writing, at the same time as the other party, of any decision, resolution and/ or outcome.
+- The date, time, and location of each hearing, meeting, or interview the party is required or permitted to attend. - To have an equal opportunity to testify, present relevant witnesses, suggest specific questions, and submit evidence throughout the investigative and adjudicative process; - To have similar and timely access to the case file and other information relative to the incident to be used during the process; and - To timely notification in writing, at the same time as the other party, of any decision, resolution, and/or outcome, including the basis for the determination, any sanction imposed, the right to review and provide written responses to reports and proposed findings, and the right of appeal.